tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/BigCommerce.md

 •	**Pay By Web Checkout:**

-1. Click the ‘Pay By Web Checkout’ button.
+A. Click the ‘Pay By Web Checkout’ button.

 ![](/assets/BigCommerce/Imagen16.png)

-2. Select the payment method
+B. Select the payment method

 ![](/assets/BigCommerce/Imagen17.png)

-3. Provide the details and click the button below to confirm payment.
+C. Provide the details and click the button below to confirm payment.

 ![](/assets/BigCommerce/Imagen18.png)